iggredible/Learn-Vim/ch12_search_and_substitute.md

 `:args` and `:argdo` are  useful tools to apply command line commands across multiple files.
 Try it with other commands!

-## Substituting Across Multiple Files with Macros
+## Substituting Across Multiple Files With Macros

 Alternatively, you can also run the substitute command across multiple files with macros.
 Let's start by getting the relevant files into the args list.
 Run: